 Field Guide to Two-Step Login

-Two-step Login (also called Two-factor Authentication or 2FA) is an increasingly common security technique used by websites and apps to protect your sensitive data.
-Websites that use Two-Step Login will require you to verify your identity by entering an additional “token” (also called Verification Code or One-time Password (OTP)) besides Username and Password, typically retrieved from a different device.
+Two-step login (also called Two-factor Authentication or 2FA) is a common security technique used by websites and apps to protect your sensitive data.
+Websites that use two-step login require you to verify your identity by entering an additional "token" (also called Verification Code or One-time Password (OTP)) besides username and password, typically retrieved from a different device.

 Commonly, websites or apps with sensitive data (for example, your online bank account) will attempt verify your identity outside of the login screen by: